 Ad blocker, also known as ad filter is a kind of program/software as well as hardware application designed to block advertisements from appearing on a web page.
 They also can assist in removing (permanently) and modifying any ad content (autoplay video ads, annoying pop-ups, and ads with countdown timers) on the Internet.

-Mostly, they are the easy to install plugins or browser extensions that work automatically and start blocking ads as soon as the user completes the installation.
-Besides, ad blockers can blacklist the unwanted sites and ads across the web.
+Mostly, they are easy to install plugins or browser extensions that work automatically and start blocking ads as soon as the user completes the installation.
+Besides, ad blockers can blacklist unwanted sites and ads across the web.

 So, how does it work?

-Blacklisting – At the webpage loading event, the ad blocker script checks the website’s script and compares it with the list of websites or scripts which is supposed to be blocked.
+Blacklisting – At the webpage loading event, the ad blocker script checks the website’s script and compares it with the list of websites or scripts which are supposed to be blocked.
 If the script finds anything matching to the list, it blocks the same.

-Ad Blocking – Typically, digital advertising comprises of demand-side platforms, supply side platforms, ad exchanges, ad networks, etc. and all of them communicate with the publisher to serve personalized ads.
+Ad Blocking – Typically, digital advertising comprises of demand-side platforms, supply-side platforms, ad exchanges, ad networks, etc. and all of them communicate with the publisher to serve personalized ads.
 They do so with the help of ad tags and scripts.
 Whenever a blocker detects the tag (from its predefined list), it simply prevents it from loading/calling the ad server.